 - Heating surface: The heating surface is the surface of a boiler which is exposed to hot gases on one side and water of the other.

-- Water space and steam space: Water space is that volume of the boiler which is occupied by water.
-Remaining space is called steam space because it is needed for storage of steam in the boiler until it id s drawn off through the steam pipe.
+- Water space and steam space: Water space is the volume of the boiler which is occupied by water.
+The remaining space is called steam space because it is needed for storage of steam in the boiler until it id s drawn off through the steam pipe.

 - Flue gases: Flue gases are hot gases produced due to the combination of fuel in the boiler furnace.
 Flue gas usually contains water vapor (H2O), Carbon dioxide (CO2), Carbon monoxide (CO), Nitrogen (N2).
 Flue gas includes complete and incomplete products of combustion of fuels.

 Classifications or Types of Boiler:

 There are large number of boiler designs, but they may be classified according to the following ways: